quattor/quattor.github.com/_aquilon/00-install.md

     ```bash
     yum install msktutil
     ```

+In addition, you need the package appropriate for the database backend that you choose.
+There are 2 options:

+* SQLite: this is the easiest choice, as there is no configuration involved, if you want to build quickly an Aquilon configuration for testing purposes but it is not recommended for a production installation, especially a large one.
+In addition to the scalability limits, SQLite as no incremental backup features and only a limited support for database upgrades (not all the features Aquilon rely on for these upgrades, in particular for defining constraints, are available).
+To use SQLite, you need the following package:

+    ```bash
+    yum install sqlite
+    ```

+* PostgresQL: this is a real database service, recommended for a production installation.
+It offers many advanced administration features, including continuous backup.
+It requires an additional step to configure the server, documented below.
+The required packages are:

+    ```bash
+    yum install postgres-devel postgres-server postgres-contrib
+    ```

+*Note: this is (almost) impossible to change the configuration backend of an existing database as there is no easy way to dump the database with one backend and import it in another backend.
+Changing the backend basically involves rebuilding the site configuration from scratch.*

 If using a distribution other than EL7, you will need python 2.7.x (with virtualenv support installed) and git 1.7+.